 How do your people respond to change?
 You can think of them in these six categories:

 - Complacent: They don’t care what’s happening around them, and just do the job, get the money, and go home.

-- Resistant: They know the world is changing, and actively resist the change, doing everything they can to create the safe, comfortable environment that has worked in the past.
+- Resistant: They know the world has changed, but actively resist the change, doing everything they can to create the safe, comfortable environment that has worked in the past.

-- Compliant: They accept that their world is changing, but just do what they’re told without taking any initiative.
+- Compliant: They accept that their world has changed, but just do what they’re told without taking any initiative.

 If you were to honestly assess your own team and workplace, where do you think it would fit on this spectrum?